jcangas/version_info/README.md

 If you prefer Thor:

-    VersionInfo::ThorTasks.install(:class => MyProject) # use the thing where you included VersionInfo
+    VersionInfo::ThorTasks.install(:class => MyProject) # pass here the thing where you included VersionInfo

     thor list
     =>